-French Media Giant Vivendi Announces Plans To Sell Half Of Universal Music Group
+French Media Giant Vivendi Announces Plans To Sell As Much As Half Of Universal Music

 Vivendi, a French media conglomerate that is the parent company of the world's largest record label, Universal Music Group, announced during its half-year financial review that it plans to sell up to half of the share capital of the label group.
 UMG is the parent company is several noteworthy labels, including Capitol Music Group (and its landmark Los Angeles tower), classical label Deutsche Grammophon and the pop powerhouse Republic Records.